jugshaurya/Nanodegrees/React Developer/react/react.md

 - Facebook's create-react-app is a command-line tool that scaffolds a React application.
 Using this, there is no need to install or configure module bundlers like Webpack, or transpilers like Babel.
 These come preconfigured (and hidden) with create-react-app, so you can jump right into building your app!

-- React encourages us to build applications using composition instead of inheritance.
+- React encourages us to build applications using _composition instead of inheritance_.
-- Yes, we extend React.Component, but we never extend it more than once.
+- we need to extend React.Component, but we never extend it more than once.
 Instead of extending base components to add more UI or behavior, we compose elements in different ways using nesting and props.
 You ultimately want your UI components to be independent, focused, and reusable.

 ```
 So if you’ve never understood what it means to “favor composition over inheritance” you’ll definitely learn using React!